 The alternative to an on-premises telephone system is to go hosted.
 A hosted telephone system is a more modern technology within the cloud.
 Rather than running over your telephone lines, your internet connection is used to distribute calls to your desk phones and cordless handsets.
 As your internet connection is the key component you need a strong and resilient broadband connection to keep this system running.
 However, the benefit of being cloud-based means the only physical hardware within your premises is the handsets that you use to make and receive calls.

-So which is the Best Phone System for your Vets?
+So what is the Best Phone System for Vets?

-Both of these phone systems offer all of the features you expect to have in a veterinary surgery.
-The decision between which phone system comes down to your preferences and needs.
+Regardless of which veterinary phone system you prefer.
+Both of these systems offer all of the features you expect to have in a veterinary surgery.
+The decision between which veterinary phone system comes down to your preferences and needs.
 What can be installed within your premises can be influenced by your cabling infrastructure or internet connection.

 This article has touched on the general design, setup, benefits and disadvantages of both of these telephone systems.
 An expert needs to make an educated decision to supply your premises with the equipment it needs.
 To arrange a free visit or to find out more, please do not hesitate to contact us on 01264 336644 or email firstname.lastname@example.org.